-- F The superintendent shall recommend the expulsion of any student for a period of one (1) year for possession of any firearm or other weapon prohibited on school campus by law.
+- F. The superintendent shall recommend the expulsion of any student for a period of one (1) year for possession of any firearm or other weapon prohibited on school campus by law.
 The superintendent shall, however, have the discretion to modify the expulsion recommendation for a student on a case-by-case basis.
 Parents or legal guardians, persons having lawful control of a student, or persons standing in loco parentis of a student enrolling from another school after the expiration of an expulsion period for a weapons policy violation shall be given a copy of the current laws regarding the possibility of parental responsibility for allowing a child to possess a weapon on school property.
-The parents or legal guardians, persons having lawful control of the student, or persons standing in loco parentis shall sign a statement acknowledging that they have read and understand said laws prior to the student being enrolled in school - G. The superintendent and the Board of Education shall complete the expulsion process of any student that was initiated because the student possessed a firearm or other prohibited weapon on school property regardless of the enrollment status of the student. - H. The District shall establish programs, measures, or alternative means and methods to continue student engagement an access to education during a student's period of expulsion.
-The District's program shall include offering an expelled student an opportunity for enrollment in digital learning courses or other alternative educational courses that result in the receipt of academic credit that is at least equal to credit the expelled student may have received from the District if the student had not been expelled.
+The parents or legal guardians, persons having lawful control of the student, or persons standing in loco parentis shall sign a statement acknowledging that they have read and understand said laws prior to the student being enrolled in school. - G. The superintendent and the Board of Education shall complete the expulsion process of any student that was initiated because the student possessed a firearm or other prohibited weapon on school property regardless of the enrollment status of the student. - H. The District shall establish programs, measures, or alternative means and methods to continue student engagement and access to education during a student's period of expulsion.

-Legal Reference: A.C.A. § 6-18-507; A.C.A. § 6-15-1406; A.C.A. § 6-18-502 HISTORY BOE: ADOPTED JUNE 10, 2008
+Legal Reference: A.C.A. § 6-18-507; A.C.A. § 6-15-1406; A.C.A. § 6-18-502, DESE Rules Governing Student Discipline and School Safety HISTORY BOE: ADOPTED MARCH 11, 2008 REVISED JUNE 10, 2008; JUNE 12, 2017; JUNE 25, 2019; JULY 14, 2020; JUNE 13, 2023